Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ### Designing landing page for Processing

-I started on this projecct early becasue I did not want to rush through the project.
-I started with desinging a landing page on Processing.
-For the landing page, I wanted players to be able to choose where they are going to open up a cafe and view it on the map.
-I carefully chose the images of cafes around the world that has a good resolution.
+I started with desinging landing_page on Processing.
+For the landing_page, I wanted players to be able to choose where they are going to open up a cafe, and have it viewed on the map by having Arduino LED lights to light up.
+I carefully chose the images of cafes around the world with a good resolution.
 When choosing cafe images, it was difficult to ignore my "perfectionist" mindset.
-I have spent around 2 hours choosing "perfect" images when the logical part of my brain was telling me that I should be spending more time first getting the technical parts done, and work on the details if I have more time.
+I spent around 2 hours choosing the "perfect" images when the logical part of me was telling me that I should be spending more time getting the technical parts done, and work on the details later if I have more time.

 ![alt-text](Images/cafehover.jpg)

-There were two things that I wanted this page to do.
+I focused on two functions:

-First, when the player hover the mouse on the image,the opacity of the image changes and reveals how the cafe looks.
-Another thing is when the image is clicked, I wanted that clicked image to be the background image of the next page.
+First, when the player hover mouse on the image,the opacity of the image changes and shows how cafe looks; revealing the cafe.
+Another thing is when the image is clicked, I wanted the image that was clicked on to be the background image of the next page, the GamePage.

-Initially, I just assigned mouse to track and change the opacity of the image when the mouse is hovered on that image.
-This worked for the first part, but when I tried to implement the second part, since there is no data recorded to make what image should be on the background, it was tricky.
-Therefore, I redid the
+Initially, I just assigned mouse to track where it is on the screen and wrote a function for it to change the opacity of the image when the mouse is hovered.
+This had no issue with the first part but when I tried to implement the second part, since there is no data recorded to make what image to be set as a background, I couldn't execute the second part.

-I have set each image as boolean because it not only
+Setting each box of the image as a boolean and record the data.

 ## 18 April 2021
 ##### day-3

 ### Arduino-Processing handshake

 I realized that for my previous project, I was able to successfully connect Arduino to Processing but without a handshake.
+For this project, I made sure I make a proper handshake before I put two programs in communication.
 Since I

 ## 19 April 2021
 ##### day-4